mohammedamarnah/mohammedamarnah.github.io/_posts/2021-08-30-graalvm-clojure.md

 ---

 ## Clojure
 Clojure is one of the most powerful programming languages out there.
-It's unique approach to functional programming, being a dynamically typed functional language is very powerful.
-It's a dialect of Lisp, one of oldest and most powerful languages itself.
-Lisp was one of the first to introduce concepts like first class functions or anonymous functions, garbage collection and others that are still used till this day.
+It's unique approach to functional programming, being a dynamically typed language is very powerful.
+It's a dialect of Lisp, one of the oldest and most powerful languages itself.
+Lisp was one of the first to introduce concepts like first class functions or anonymous functions, garbage collection and more that are still used to this day.

 ![powerful_lisp](https://imgs.xkcd.com/comics/lisp_cycles.png)

 ## GraalVM
 [GraalVM](https://www.graalvm.org/) is a Java virtual machine that was develpoed by the Oracle Corporation in 2019.
-Although it's a JVM but it supports other languages like Clojure, NodeJS, and more.

 One of the very cool features of GraalVM is Ahead-of-Time (AOT) compilation, which is what we're gonna discuss here.
 Ahead of time compilation allows for a blazingly faster startup time and much less memory footprint.
+Startup time is crucial in cases where you need your services to restart with zero to no down time, or as fast as possible, and in many other cases.

 ## Building a native image of your Clojure app
 Using GraalVM with Clojure is pretty easy and straightforward.
 Start by first downloading the GraalVM binaries for your selected Java version from https://github.com/graalvm/graalvm-ce-builds/releases, unpack it and make sure its in your system's `PATH`.